Adderall Neurotoxicity: How Dangerous Is It?

 Addiction is a chronic and relapsing brain disease characterized by an inability to control drug use.
 A person battling addiction may no longer be able to stop using the drug on their own even if they want to.
 Social isolation, financial difficulties, mood swings, and troubles at work, school, and home are all possible ramifications of Adderall addiction.

 Adderall is a drug that is not recommended to stop taking suddenly or “cold turkey,” as the withdrawal symptoms can be emotionally difficult.
+A supervised medical detox can offer a person safety, comfort, and support during the withdrawal process.

-Recovery from Adderall Neurotoxicity
+Recovery from Adderall Addiction